 Early History of the Eazlie family

-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Eazlie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eazlie research.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Eazlie History in all our PDF Extended History products and printed products wherever possible.

 Eazlie Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Eazlie has been recorded under many different variations, including Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Eazlie family (pre 1700)